DISHDevEx/fonpr/README.md

-# response-ml: agent creation and machine learning integration
+# respons-ml: agent creation and machine learning integration

 > This readme is devoted to aid building agents that respond in real time to eks cluster setttings:
 > 1. Agent <br/>